 - Continue to glue the leaves to each other and the twine to create the fullness you desire.

 - Tie a loop at the each end of the twine, and attach the twine to the hooks.

 Easy Way to Hang Garland

-These extra-small Command hooks are perfect to attach garland to your mantel.
+These extra-small Command hooks are perfect for attaching garland to your mantel.
 I personally prefer to mount them to the underside of the mantel if possible simply because it’s a cleaner look, but it’s also fine to attach them to the top of the mantel.

 The bright fall leaf garland adds so much color to the mantel!
 I still use it every year, and it’s held up quite well.